 NACD Distinguished Service Award

-The nomination period is open through August 31, 2018.
+The nomination period has closed; winners will be announced at the 2019 Annual Meeting in February.
 The NACD Distinguished Service Award recognizes an individual within the association, a conservation district, or a state association that has made significant contributions to the conservation and proper management of our nation’s natural resources.
 Nominees can be involved with districts or the association at any level, including past NACD officers.
 Nominations are also accepted for individuals posthumously and may be submitted by any individual, organization, agency or conservation district.
 The recipient will be selected by the NACD Awards Committee.